 Known around campus simply as the Writing Center, the Center for Writing and Learning Support began in 2017 after the Seminary’s faculty and Board of Directors agreed to provide students with greater support in theological writing and learning during a rapid time of change in the church, society, and theological education itself.
 Since that time, the Writing Center has worked collaboratively with faculty members to create resources and programs to deepen student attention on and engagement with theological writing and reading in ways that will benefit them not only in their academic achievement, but also in their vocations beyond the Seminary in churches and in the larger society.
-The Writing Center also works closely with the Office of Continuing Education, the Barbour Library, and the Seminary’s other centers, institutes, and initiatives to develop and lead enriching extracurricular programs and workshops open to PTS students, faculty, and staff as well as ministers and leaders from the wider community.
+The Writing Center also works closely with other Seminary offices to develop and lead enriching extracurricular programs and workshops open to PTS students, faculty, and staff as well as ministers and leaders from the wider community.

 The mission of the Center for Writing and Learning Support is, first and foremost, to provide direct writing and learning support for all enrolled students in a constructive, creative, and collaborative atmosphere.
 We also support faculty and staff in their writing projects, and we contribute to the seminary’s own publications.
 We are committed to assisting theological writers at every stage—not only as they seek excellence in their academic writing, but also as they endeavor to write for audiences outside the Seminary’s gates.

 Write the vision, and make it plain upon tables, that he may run that readeth it. – Habakkuk 2:2 (KJV)